sagiegurari/simple-oracledb/README.md

   }
 ], {
   autoCommit: true, //must be set to true in options to support auto commit after insert is done, otherwise the auto commit will be false (oracledb.autoCommit is not checked)
-  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind variables parameter must be an object (not array)
+  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind constiables parameter must be an object (not array)
-    clob_column1: 'clobText1', //map oracle column name to bind variable name
+    clob_column1: 'clobText1', //map oracle column name to bind constiable name
     blob_column2: 'blobBuffer2'
   }
 }, function onResults(error, output) {